tomas-bzdusek/research-website/content/publication/supercell-based-characterization-of-hyperbolic-tight-binding-models/index.md

   P. M. Lenggenhager et al. have very recently developed a method that computationally outperforms the previous approaches.
 Through the application of the supercell method they were able to access non-Abelian Bloch states by considering one-dimensional irreducible representations of reduced translation groups.
-Specically, they suggested to apply AHBT to a appropriately constructed sequence of supercells, assembled as increasingly large aggregates of the primitive cells to supercells, and showcased the convergence of this method by selected hyperbolic tight-binding models.
+Specifically, they suggested to apply AHBT to a appropriately constructed sequence of supercells, assembled as increasingly large aggregates of the primitive cells to supercells, and showcased the convergence of this method by selected hyperbolic tight-binding models.
 In conjunction, P. M. Lenggenhager has implemented the supercell